 Every home should be tested for radon.
 Radon has been found at elevated levels in homes in every state and the only way to know is to test.
 Your home can have elevated levels of radon while your neighbor's home does not.
 Testing is the only way to determine if you have a problem.
 Radon testing is easy and inexpensive and it could save your life.
 Thousands of lung cancer deaths could be avoided each year if home and building owners acted to test and fix.

 How Can Radon Be Detected?

-Do-it-yourself short-term tests typically take two to seven days.
-During this time the kit, usually no larger than a deck of cards, will sit on a shelf or some out-of-the-way location and absorb or track radon from the building.
-Once the testing period is complete, test containers are sealed and sent to a laboratory for analysis.
+Short-term tests typically take two to seven days.
+During this time, place the kit in a location where it will not be disturbed, in the lowest level regularly used in your home.
+Follow the test directions and other official guidance to prevent problems that can affect the testing.
+Once the testing period is complete, seal the test kit and send it to a laboratory for analysis.
 Most test kits include the cost of lab analysis and an addressed envelope for submission.
-In a matter of weeks, you can be notified of the radon level in your home.
+In a matter of weeks, you will be notified of the radon level in your home.

-Long-term tests tend to be more accurate.
-They take at least three months and can measure long-term averages.
-If you don't want to wait for a long-term test, short-term tests are a good way to indicate if your home has a problem and requires follow-up testing.
-Two short-term tests back to back may be a good way to determine whether you need to take action.
+Long-term tests tend to be more accurate as they collect more data.
+They take at least three months and measure long-term averages.
+If you don't want to wait for a long-term test, short-term tests can indicate if your home has a problem and requires follow-up testing.

 - Agency for Toxic Substances and Disease Registry.
 2012.
 Tox FAQs for Radon.
 Accessed August 27, 2015.